mb0/xelf-old/DESIGN.md

 can be followed by dots to select a supporting parent.
 A double prefix '$$' or '//' will select the outermost supporting environment.

-The let expression starting with a plain literal argument creates a data scope.
-The literal argument can still be followed by other declarations or have nested let expression that define normal scope resolvers.
+The with expression takes a literal as first argument that creates a data scope.
 Normal functions and loop expressions provide their arguments as a data scope as well.

 Type references not starting with dots first try to resolve as relative path symbol and after that as plain symbol.